Your tenacity will set you apart from more intelligent or gifted opponents. It’s the one thing that keeps you going when everyone else has given up.

-This is when the youngster learns to value the quality of their work over the speed with which they completed that math lesson or the number of words they utilized in this essay.
+This is when the child learns to value the quality of their work over the speed with which they completed that math lesson or the number of words they utilized in this essay.

 Their horizons will broaden if they execute to the best of their abilities.
 According to Berger’s book, An Ethic of Excellence: Creating a Culture of Craftsmanship with Students,

 “Excellence in work has a transformative effect.
 When a student realizes that he or she is capable of excelling, that student is never the same again.
 There is a new sense of possibility, as well as a new self-image.”